 Legend states that stress is responsible for gray hair, but no one ever really talks about the negative impacts it has on our skin.
-Whenever I’m the least bit upset, it’s as if the suitcases under my eyes get 2 cms bigger and my spots erupt angrily.
-Despite buying the most expensive creams and treatments, nothing seems to solve my skin problems.
+Whenever I’m the least bit upset, it’s as if the suitcases under my eyes get 2 cms bigger and my spots erupt angrily like previously dormant volcanoes.
+Despite buying the most expensive creams and testing pretty much every treatment out there, nothing seems to solve my problems.
 We’re probably all still waiting for a miracle cream to save our lives, but it seems like that wait is still lengthy.
-Check out the 6 ways stress has affected me.

 What’s incredible with stress is that the effects of it are almost immediate.
 In my case, having to stand up in front of other people and talk is enough to send me the color of a tomato.
 The fear of public speaking makes my breathing harder to manage and gets me all hot and bothered.
 To top things off people often point out how red am I which only makes matters worse.

 To avoid remaining in a state of permanent redness, people have advised me to focus on my breathing and to count to 3 in an attempt to calm down.
 I’ve tried it out and it seems to help a bit and definitely avoids further embarrassment.

 >>> Discover the symptoms and causes of anxiety attacks

 2) It gives me bigger eye bags than boobs

 One thing you’ll notice if you’re anything like me is that stress and sleep just don’t go together.
 As soon as I’m worried, I have trouble sleeping and end up with a zombie starring back at me in the mirror.
 I’ve slowly got used to having eye bags as if I’d been partying for a week straight.
 Getting in a good night’s sleep is tough following horrific days in the office…

 3) It makes my face drier than the Sahara